 A similar tool to Acourate is ARTA.
-It certainly has a similar scope, but it is cheaper to get.
-One disadvantage should not be ignored here: the reverberation times can only be measured down to 60Hz with ARTA – here Acourate can more, one of the reasons why we use this tool.
+It certainly has a similar scope, but is cheaper to obtain.
+However, one disadvantage should be mentioned: with ARTA you can only measure reverberation times down to 60Hz.
+I use ARTA among other things to measure the pick-up azimuth.

 Link to the ARTA page.